Am collecting a list of common scams you want to avoid.

 Text Message Scams

 About once per week I received a text like “Hi, haven’t heard from you in a while, are you okay?”
 Or, “Hey, I’ll be in the area, want to get together?”, or, “I just found your number in my contacts list – do you remember why we talked previously?” – always from phone numbers I do not recognize.
-These are scammers looking for potentially 2 things: (1) if you respond, you confirm your phone number is real, and (2) they may then engage in conversation to try and become your friend, and trick you into giving out something that they use against you.
+These are scammers looking for potentially 2 things: (1) if you respond, you confirm your phone number is real, and (2) they may then engage in conversation to try and become your friend, and trick you into giving out something they use against you.

 Never reply to text messages from random people.
 Period.
 Report the # as “phishing” or “spam” and block the number.